Julian Grey

 Julian Grey is an American actor.
-He appeared in The Matrix Resurrections (2021) as Brandon, the teenage son of Tiffany (Carrie-Anne Moss).
-He also played Abe, the youngest son of Adam (David Duchovny), in Blumhouse’s The Craft: Legacy (2020), and portrayed Finn, the son of characters played by Will Ferrell and Julia Louis-Dreyfus in Searchlight Pictures' dark comedy Downhill.
-On television, Grey has appeared in AMCs Fear the Walking Dead (2023), Netflix's award-winning limited series Godless (2017), and Fox's Wayward Pines (2016).
+He stars as PJ, the youngest of the De Angelis siblings, in the upcoming HBO Max series How To Survive Without Me, alongside Ray Romano, Kaley Cuoco, and Joshua Jackson.
+His film credits include The Matrix Resurrections (2021),The Craft: Legacy (2020), and Downhill (2020).
+On television, Grey has appeared in AMCs Fear the Walking Dead (2023), Netflix's limited series Godless (2017), and Fox's Wayward Pines (2016).

-Background
+Early Life

 Grey was born in Los Angeles, California, to a German father and an American mother.
-He holds both German and American citizenship.
-He has a twin sister, an older brother, and an older half-sister.
+He holds dual German and American citizenship.
+He has a twin sister, and an older brother.